 - Keep you informed about legislative actions related to drugs and drug enforcement.

-This project is supported by Grant No. 2009-D1-BX-0239 and 2010-DD-BX-0221 awarded by the Bureau of Justice Assistance.
+This project is supported by Grant No. 2010-DD-BX-0221 awarded by the Bureau of Justice Assistance.
 The Bureau of Justice Assistance is a component of the Office of Justice Programs, which also includes the Bureau of Justice Statistics, the National Institute of Justice, the Office of Juvenile Justice and Delinquency Prevention, and the Office for Victims of Crime.
 Points of view or options in this document are those of the author and do not represent the official position or policies of the United State Department of Justice.